brlin-tw/migrate-rootfs-utilities/README.md

 Both utilities are required to be run as the superuser(root) and uses the same configuration file([config.sh.source](config.sh.source)).

+Refer to the following instructions to use the product:

+1. Download the release package from the [Releases](https://gitlab.com/brlin/migrate-rootfs-utilities/-/releases) page.
+1. Extract the release package.
+1. Refer to the [Configuration variables](#configuration-variables-that-can-change-the-migration-utilities-behaviors) section and edit the configuration file([config.sh.source](config.sh.source)) to suit your environment.
+1. Run the migration utilities as the superuser(root) to migrate the data:

+    ```bash
+    sudo ./migrate-personal-data.sh
+    sudo ./migrate-system-data.sh
+    ```

 ## Configuration variables that can change the migration utilities' behaviors

 The following configuration variables can change the migration utilities' behaviors: